 As CS Lewis wrote, “a tyranny sincerely exercised for the good of its victims may be the most oppressive.”

-Whatever its true membership is, one fact is clear: DFA doesn’t represent most physicians.
+Whatever the group’s true membership is, one fact is clear: Doctors for America represents a small fraction of physicians.

 DFA refused to provide a list of its donors when asked by the media.
 “Doctors for America declined to provide a list of its donors in response a request by The Washington Times.
 The group says it raises its own money, though donors are told on the website disclosure that the contributions are tax-deductible because Doctors is a project of the Center for American Progress,” reported the Times in a 2013 story.

 Doctors for America has also repeatedly insisted the group is self-funded–despite receiving by its own admission “a private grant sponsored by the Center For American Progress.”

 Public tax records also show that DFA has received money from the Conrad Hilton Foundation, Jamieson Foundation, and the Robert Wood Johnson Foundation.

 From 2011 to 2013, Doctors for America took a combined $135,000 from the Nathan Cummings Foundation, a multimillion dollar foundation that gives to many progressive causes.